Kowsalyasathya/Ex.-10---REVERSE-ENGINEER-THE-GIVEN-PRODUCT/README.md

 Step 8.:- select the Scale option for design scale according to build tack plate area and then after click the start option and select printing option standard as shown in below figure.

-Step 9.:- After completing the all setting then click the Slice option and export the file in gcode Format.
+Step 9.:- After completing the all setting then click the Slice option and export the file in gcode Format.After generate the gcode format then follow the these instruction.

-Step 10.:- After generate the gcode format then follow the these instruction ●	Switch on the 3d printer.
+  ●	Switch on the 3d printer.

   ●	Place your Pen drive in USB.